kognise/obsidian-aviation/FAR/Volume 4/B Procedure/0406 Investigations, enforcement, and administrative review.md

 \(i\) *Collection of civil penalties.* If a respondent does not pay a civil penalty imposed by an order imposing civil penalty or a compromise order within 60 days after service of the final order, the FAA may refer the order to the United States Department of Treasury or Department of Justice to collect the civil penalty.

-\(j\) *Exhaustion of administrative remedies.* A respondent may seek judicial review of a final decision and order of the FAA decisionmaker as provided in §406.179.
+\(j\) *Exhaustion of administrative remedies.* A respondent may seek judicial review of a final decision and order of the FAA decisionmaker as provided in [[Volume 4/B Procedure/0406 Investigations, enforcement, and administrative review.md#§406.179   Judicial review of a final decision and order.|§406.179]].
 A respondent has not exhausted administrative remedies for purposes of judicial review if the final order is one of the following:

 \(1\) An order imposing civil penalty issued by an agency attorney under paragraph (e)(1)(i) of this section.